 How To Quit Smoking When You Have Anxiety Disorder?

-I recently discovered that smoking can aggravate anxiety symptoms.
+We were asked this question: I recently discovered that smoking can aggravate anxiety symptoms.
 So, I decided to quit.
 My question is, how does a person quit smoking when you have anxiety disorder?

 There are many reasons why anxiety disorder can make quitting smoking more difficult.
 Quitting smoking can also increase anxiety making it even more difficult for anxiety disorder sufferers to quit smoking.
 Fortunately, we can overcome these problems and discontinue successfully.